 Freshmen not directly admitted to an LEP may be assigned to Letters and Sciences.
 Students are not guaranteed admission to an LEP at a later date, although they may gain admission by meeting the requirements outlined in their particular program by the time they complete 45 or 60 credits at Maryland.
 See the following section on LEP transfer admission and the LEP program descriptions for further details about this option.

 Transfers: Prospective transfer students and current UMD students wishing to change their major to an LEP must meet a set of gateway courses with minimum grades in order to be admitted to the program.
 Space is limited in each program, and the most qualified applicants will be admitted each semester.
 Additional information for each of the LEPs may be found in the descriptions of academic majors in Chapter 7.

 Transfer students who are not directly admitted to an LEP upon application to the university will be assigned to an alternate program.
-Those with fewer than 60 credits will be assigned to Letters and Sciences, and will be allowed the opportunity to meet the gateway requirements by the time they complete 45 or 60 credits.
+Those with fewer than 60 credits will be assigned to Letters and Sciences, and will be allowed the opportunity to meet the gateway requirements.
 Students with more than 60 credits will be admitted to an interim advising program in Letters and Sciences where they will be advised regarding their qualifications for the LEP and, in some cases, students will need to choose another major.